 - Patients affected by rapid cycling have 4 or more episodes of depression, mania, or hypomania occurring in a single year.

-- Persistent instability of mood involving numerous periods of depression and periods of hypomania
+- Persistent instability of mood involving numerous periods of depressive symptoms and periods of hypomanic symptoms

-- Symptoms are not sufficiently severe or persistent enough to diagnose bipolar disorder.
+- Symptoms are not sufficiently severe or persistent enough to diagnose bipolar disorder (symptoms never meet the criteria for a major depressive or hypomanic episode)

 - Symptoms last at least 2 years, are present at least half of the time, and are never absent for more than 2 months at a time.